 Already have an account?
 Log In

 If you are already using additive manufacturing, this blog post will help you to optimize your 3D printing experience, save money and get the best 3D printed project possible.
-What are the best 3D printing tips for 3D printing enthusiasts and professionals?
+What are the best 3D printing tips for 3D printing users?
 Let’s discover the checklist you need to follow to get the best 3D printed object possible.

 Choosing a 3D modeling software adapted to your needs and to the specificities of your project is essential.
 A program adapted to your projects and to your sector will be the best start you could possibly have.

 But, how to choose between 3D modeling software?
 We know it, choosing an adapted 3D software is not that easy.
 But there are plenty of programs now available on the market.
 If you are working in architecture, chemistry, in the automotive or in the medical sector, there is necessarily a modeling software for you.
 Using adapted tools will help you save time and create the best 3D model.

 You might not want to use the same materials, 3D printing techniques, or finishing for a prototype and for a finished product.
 Do you need to use a rubber-like material, something slightly flexible, or a rigid material resistant to stress?

 By checking our material pages, you will see all the specificities of our 3D printing materials, from Nylon PA12 plastic to Titanium and resin, and get all the information to make a good choice, according to the nature of your project.